hikarimusic/BIOSTATS/docs/index.rst

 .. note::

-   If you have any suggestion or find any bug, please contact me.
+   If you have any suggestions or find any bugs, please contact me.
 We need your help!

    -  Contact me: hikarimusic.tm@gmail.com